Reclaimed stone signs

-Ancient stones were transformed into golf course signs near St Andrews.
+Ancient stones were transformed into golf course signs in Fife’s East Neuk.

 Stuart explained there were over thirty large stones which had been selected for planting all over Charleton Golf Course, near St Andrews.
-He asked how to transform the reclaimed stones into natural exterior signs.
+He asked me how to transform the reclaimed stones into tee markers.

-The stones’ natural beauty would complement the surrounding estate, as well as standing up to constant bashing from lawnmowers.
+The stones’ natural beauty would complement the surrounding estate, as well as standing up to constant bashing from lawnmowers and the coastal elements.

-Each stone is placed as a tee marker, with numerals informing golfers of their score for match play.
+A stone is planted beside each tee, with numerals informing golfers of their score for match play.
 Several stones are also used for wayfinding signs at pathways.
-These signs would direct golfers to the next tees.
+The wayfinding signs direct golfers to the next tees.

-With an understanding of the project and budget, I began to design and research materials for lettering the stone surfaces.
+With my understanding of Stuart’s enquiry and his budget, I began to design and research materials for painting the stone surfaces.

-I thought about how to produce a sharp edge for the numerals and letters on the stones’ rough and porous surfaces.
-My initial proposal was to use high tack vinyl and heat mould the vinyl into the stones’ nooks and crannies.
+I considered how to paint a fine edge for the numerals and letters on the stones’ rough and porous surfaces.
+My initial thought was to use high tack vinyl and heat mould the vinyl into the stones’ nooks and crannies.
 The high tack vinyl had been used on similar surfaces with excellent results.

 Another option I proposed was to use high tack vinyl stencils.
-The stencil would be an efficient method to layer paint on rough surfaces.
-Quickly enabling a base coat of masonry primer before a top coat.
+Stencils would be an efficient method to layer paint on the rough surfaces, quickly enabling a base coat of masonry primer before a top coat.

 The vinyl options didn’t match Stuart’s vision for the signs.